Roxbury murders

-The Roxbury murders also known as “The Stride Rite Murders” (because the first two victims were discovered there dismembered in plastic trash bags) occurred between January and May 1979 when eleven Black women and one White woman were murdered within several miles of one another in the Roxbury neighborhood on the south side of Boston, Massachusetts.
+The Roxbury murders also known as “The Stride Rite Murders” (because the first two victims were discovered dismembered in their plastic trash bags) occurred between January and May 1979 when eleven Black women and one White woman were murdered within several miles of one another in the Roxbury neighborhood on the south side of Boston, Massachusetts.
 This was not suspected to be the work of one serial killer, as at least four different men were charged on account of these murders.
 The Boston Globe was one of the only media outlets to cover the killings.
 Those most vocal about these incidents, however, were Black feminist groups, such as the Combahee River Collective, who drew connections between the violent deaths and the multiple systematically marginalized identities of the Black, female victims.

 Roxbury social climate

-During the 1970s, the Boston area endured severe racial tensions and a lethal social climate.
-The Roxbury neighborhood and surrounding neighborhoods, where the African-American victims were found, were in the middle of social movements that started with the desegregation of public schools.
-In 1974, this desegregation led to numerous of events such a riots, protests, and violent actions that occurred on both sides and led to a number of hospitalizations and deaths.
+During the 1970s, the Boston area experienced severe racial tensions and a lethal social climate.
+The Roxbury neighborhood and surrounding neighborhoods, where the African-American victims were found, were in the midst of social movements that started with the desegregation of public schools.
+In 1974, this desegregation led to numerous events such as riots, protests, and violent actions that occurred on both sides and led to a number of hospitalizations and deaths.
 Initially, the neighborhoods surrounding Roxbury belonged to certain racial groups such as Irish-Americans, Italian-Americans, and African-Americans.
-As Judge Garrity ordered that the school and buses be desegregated, people from different backgrounds were forced to intermingle and co-habitat.
-With raised tensions, there were many people that suffered various attacks.
+After Judge Garrity ordered that the school and buses be desegregated, people from different backgrounds were forced to intermingle and co-habitat.
+With heightened tensions, there were numerous incidents of racial attacks.
 Examples include, but are not limited to, the stabbing of an African-American attorney, the public beating and death of a white male, a group of African-American high school students being trapped in the school for hours by an angry mob, and the brutal attack on an African-American football player.

 The victims

-Christine (Chris) Ricketts, 15 was found on the sidewalk on East Lenox Street in Roxbury on January 29, 1979 with Andrea Foye.
+Christine (Chris) Ricketts, 15, was found on the sidewalk on East Lenox Street in Roxbury on January 29, 1979 with Andrea Foye.

-Andrea Foye, 17 was found strangled on the sidewalk on East Lenox Street in Roxbury on January 29, 1979.
+Andrea Foye, 17, was found strangled on the sidewalk on East Lenox Street in Roxbury on January 29, 1979.